hamslices/LarkHardware/README.md

 The production files located in the `/Production_Files` directory are ready to be sent to a PCB manufacturer for fabrication and assembly.

-## Designed By

-The Lark Thermal Print Engine Controller and all associated hardware in this repository were designed by hamslices.

-## Software
+## Software / Firmware

-The firmware for the Lark controller is licensed under the **GPL v3** and is maintained in a separate repository.
+The firmware and software for the Lark controller is licensed under the **GPL v3** and is maintained in a separate repository.

 ## License